cs4s/sm-2017/glossary/index.md

 ### <u>Debugging</u>

-**Debugging** is the process of finding the causes for and fixing problems in *programs*.
+**Debugging** is the process of finding the causes of and fixing problems in *programs*.
 For example, a student may write a Scratch *program* where they move a Cat around a canvas.
-The student might find that the program isn't working as expected.
+The student might find that the program is not working as expected.
 For example, they want the Cat to move to the right but it is moving to the left instead.
 When the student tries to work out what is causing the Cat to move the wrong way, they are **debugging**.